szymonszl/inoue/README.md

 **Invalid sequences will cause an error**, so if you want to put a single percent sign in your filename please use `%%`.
 Sequences not related to the type of game (like opponent name in singleplayer) will be replaced with nothing.

-If a pattern is not specified with `saveas`, the following patterns are used:
+If a pattern is not specified with `saveas`, the following defaults are used:
 40L: `%Y-%m-%d_%H-%M_%T.ttr`
 Blitz: `%Y-%m-%d_%H-%M_%b.ttr`
 TL: `%Y-%m-%d_%H-%M_%O.ttrm`